On the embedded Nash problem: Introduction

 \noi {\bf Organization.} In Section \ref{secMM} we recall facts about relative minimal models.
 In Section \ref{secMsep} we recall the arc spaces and contact loci, and prove Theorem \ref{thmM}, Theorem \ref{thmJV}, Proposition \ref{corLct}, Theorem \ref{thmLcv}.
 In Section \ref{secHA} we address hyperplane arrangements.
 In Section \ref{secOth} we look at some hypersurfaces with rational singularities.
 In Section \ref{secCur} we characterize the essential and the dlt valuations in terms of the resolution graph for curves on smooth surfaces.
 In Section \ref{secCNP} we prove Theorem \ref{thmNPCur}.

 \sm

-\noi{\bf Acknowledgement.} We thank: H. Mourtada, M. Musta\c{t}\u{a}, J. Nicaise, K. Palka, N. Potemans, M. Saito, R. van der Veer, W. Veys, C. Xu for comments, IHES and UIB Palma for hospitality.
-The authors were supported by the grants: Methusalem METH/15/026, G097819N from FWO, SEV-2017-0718-19-1, PRE2019-087976, PID2020-114750GB-C33 from Spanish Ministry of Science, BERC 2018-2021 and IT1094-16 from Basque Government.
+\noi{\bf Acknowledgement.} We thank: H. Mourtada, M. Musta\c{t}\u{a}, J. Nicaise, K. Palka, N. Potemans, M. Saito, R. van der Veer, W. Veys, and C. Xu for comments, and IHES and UIB Palma for hospitality.
+We are especially grateful to a referee who pointed out a gap in the proof of Theorem \ref{decomp} in the first version of this article.
+The authors were supported by the grants: Methusalem METH/15/026, G097819N, G0B3123N from FWO, SEV-2017-0718-19-1, PRE2019-087976, PID2020-114750GB-C33 from Spanish Ministry of Science, BERC 2018-2021 and IT1094-16 from Basque Government.
 This work started at a research in pairs at CIRM in the framework of a Jean Morlet Semester, where the authors enjoyed excellent working conditions.